ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Introduction

 This paper makes the following key contributions: \begin{itemize} \item \textbf{Heterogeneous Multimodal Graph Framework:} We propose a novel method to construct a heterogeneous graph (combining CFG, DFG, and Call Graph) and enrich its critical subgraphs using an LLM-based RAG pipeline.
-This injects expert-level security knowledge directly into the graph structure. \item \textbf{Causal Attention Learning:} We design a dual-branch graph neural network that explicitly disentangles causal features (derived from RAG enrichment) from spurious features (node contents), significantly improving generalizability across different datasets. \item \textbf{Explainability and Trustworthiness:} We enhance transparency by employing PGExplainer to provide subgraph-level explanations for detected vulnerabilities, achieving 32.51\% MIoU when evaluated against manually annotated vulnerability triggering paths.
-Furthermore, we evaluate robustness through adversarial attacks, demonstrating that our enriched context significantly reduces the Attack Success Rate (ASR) to approximately 3\%, compared to up to 19\% for existing heterogeneous GNN detectors (specifically, SCVHunter ASR 18.73\%, MANDO-HGT ASR 12.41\%, GNN-SC ASR 11.04\%, and MTVHunter ASR 10.91\%). \item \textbf{Comprehensive Evaluation:} We evaluate ORACAL on large-scale benchmark datasets derived from real-world Ethereum smart contracts (SoliAudit \cite{liao2019soliaudit}, CGTWeakness \cite{di2023consolidation}), along with two out-of-distribution datasets that also serve as explainability benchmarks: the real-world DeFi/NFT vulnerability test set DAppScan \cite{zheng2024dappscan} and the Line-Level Manually Annotated Vulnerabilities dataset (LLMAV) \cite{salzano2025empirical}.
-Our results show ORACAL achieves state-of-the-art performance with a Macro F1 of 91.28\% on the primary test set, improving over prior heterogeneous GNN detectors ranging from MANDO-HGT (82.63\%), MTVHunter (78.10\%), and GNN-SC (70.74\%) to SCVHunter (51.62\%) by up to 39 percentage points in F1 \cite{sun2025mtvhunter,cheong2024gnn}, and maintains strong generalization on out-of-distribution datasets (Macro F1 of 91.8\% on CGTWeakness and 77.1\% on DAppScan), confirming its robustness in real-world scenarios. \end{itemize}
+This injects expert-level security knowledge directly into the graph structure. \item \textbf{Causal Attention Learning:} We design a dual-branch graph neural network that explicitly disentangles causal features (derived from RAG enrichment) from spurious features (node contents), significantly improving generalizability across different datasets. \item \textbf{Explainability and Trustworthiness:} We employ PGExplainer for subgraph-level explanations, achieving 32.51\% MIoU against manually annotated vulnerability triggering paths.
+Adversarial robustness evaluation shows that ORACAL reduces the Attack Success Rate (ASR) to approximately 3\%, compared to up to 19\% for existing detectors. \item \textbf{Comprehensive Evaluation:} We evaluate ORACAL on two in-domain datasets (SoliAudit \cite{liao2019soliaudit}, CGTWeakness \cite{di2023consolidation}) and two out-of-distribution benchmarks (DAppScan \cite{zheng2024dappscan}, LLMAV \cite{salzano2025empirical}).
+ORACAL achieves a Macro F1 of 91.28\% on the primary test set, improving over prior detectors by up to 39 percentage points, and maintains strong generalization on OOD datasets (91.8\% on CGTWeakness, 77.1\% on DAppScan). \end{itemize}

 \textbf{Paper structure}.
 Section \ref{sec:related_work} reviews existing approaches to smart contract vulnerability detection and positions our work relative to prior methods.
 Section \ref{sec:methodology} presents the ORACAL framework in detail.
 Section \ref{sec:experiment} describes our experimental design and evaluation results.
 Section \ref{sec:threats_validity} analyzes threats to the validity of our study, and Section \ref{sec:conclusion} concludes the paper and outlines future research directions.